What is a Penthouse? Understanding the Ultimate in Luxury

 The prime location, exclusive amenities, and floor plan distinguish penthouse luxury apartments from run-of-the-mill homes.
 Penthouse units in New York City come at a premium.
 Yet they are sought after, with no shortage of buyers and renters looking for the best views and willing to pay top dollar for a high-end penthouse.

-Come with us as we discover the advantages of luxury penthouse living and the essential factors to look for in a top-floor apartment.
+Come with us as we discover the advantages of luxury penthouse living and what to look for in a top-floor apartment.

 Penthouse History and Evolution